-Our Time Projects was founded in 2009 by Matthew Heineman, an Emmy-nominated filmmaker based in New York.
-He previously directed and produced a feature-length documentary ESCAPE FIRE: The Fight to Rescue American Healthcare.
+Previously, he directed and produced a feature-length documentary ESCAPE FIRE: The Fight to Rescue American Healthcare.
 It premiered at Sundance 2012, won numerous awards at festivals across the country, and was released by Roadside Attractions/Lionsgate to critical praise in October 2012.
-The film premiered on CNN in March 2013, with more than 2 million people tuning in for the network’s primetime broadcast, and was recently nominated for an Emmy.
+The film premiered on CNN in March 2013, and was subsequently nominated for an Emmy.

-Heineman previously collaborated for two years with a team at HBO on the groundbreaking, Emmy-nominated HBO series, The Alzheimer's Project, which aired in May 2009.
-He also directed and produced Our Time—a feature length documentary about what it's like to be young in today's America.
-Heineman has directed a number of short films and commercials and is currently developing a number of projects.
-His most recent film CARTEL LAND will be premiering in competition at the 2015 Sundance Film Festival.
+Heineman collaborated for two years with a team at HBO on the groundbreaking, Emmy-nominated HBO series, The Alzheimer's Project, which aired in May 2009.
+He also directed and produced OUR TIME—a feature length documentary about what it's like to be young in today's America.
+Heineman has directed several short films and commercials and is in development on a few different projects.

-Intrepid filmmaker Matthew Heineman embeds himself in the heart of darkness as Nailer, El Doctor, and the cartel each vie to bring their own brand of justice to a society where institutions have failed.
-Brilliant, dangerous, and provocative, Cartel Land is a chilling meditation on the breakdown of order and the borderline where life trumps law.
+Filmmaker Matthew Heineman embeds himself in the heart of darkness as Nailer, El Doctor, and the cartel each vie to bring their own brand of justice to a society where institutions have failed.
+From executive producer Kathryn Bigelow (THE HURT LOCKER, ZERO DARK THIRTY), CARTEL LAND is a chilling, visceral meditation on the breakdown of order and the blurry line between good and evil.
+At the 2015 Sundance Film Festival, Heineman received both the Directing Award and Special Jury Award for Cinematography in the U.S. Documentary competition.

 “A must-see!
 ‘An Inconvenient Truth’ for the healthcare debate.”